AramBP/synthesizerolc/cpp/README.txt

-Nederlands:
-Dit is een synthesizer gemaakt in cpp
+This is a synthesizer made in c ++

-Ik heb deze gemaakt met behulp van de tutorial series van OLC en het boek: "Een rondleiding door c++" Van Bjarne Stroustrup.
-Het is voor het grootste gedeelte gemaakt in visual studio code
-maar een paar schoonheids foutjes zijn opgelost en de .txt files zijn gemaakt in vim.

-Deze code mag je gebruiken voor wat je maar wilt als je OLC tenminste ergens credit geeft.
+I made this using the tutorial series from OLC and the book "A tour of c ++" by Bjarne Stroustrup.
+It is mostly made in visual studio code only a few minor flaws have been fixed and the .txt files are created in vim.

+You can use this code for whatever you want as long as you give OLC credit somewhere.

-Dit programma bezat Sine waves, Oscillators, envelopes en alle mooie dingetjes die je kan vinden in synthesizers.
+This program featured Sine waves, Oscillators, envelopes and all the beautiful things you can find in synthesizers.

-Met groot dank,
-AramBP
+Many thanks,
+~ Aram Brouwer 22/09/2020